-On my quest to discover all zero-calorie products with artificial sweeteners available to you in stores, I found about 70 products
+On my quest to discover all zero-calorie products with artificial sweeteners sold in supermarkets, I found about 70 products

 Scroll down to explore it all or, if you are short on time, make your choice below:

 Artificial Sweetener | LiquidExplore artificial sweeteners in liquid form made with sucralose and saccharin

 AspartameThe food additive Aspartame is a high intensity sweetener that, being a protein, provides 4 Calories/g.
 But since it can be up to 400 times sweeter than table sugar, it is used in such small amounts that contributes few to no calories.
 It is approved by the FDA as a nutritive sweetener.

 SaccharinThe food additive Saccharin is a salt around 200 to 700 times sweeter than table sugar.
 It provides no calories as it is not metabolized and is excreted in urine.
 It has noe effect on bood glucose.
 It may be combined with other sweeteners (such as glucose) or bulking agents (such as maltodextrin) in commercial tabletop sweeteners.

 Click the Try it button of each sweetener to be linked to Amazon

 where you can read reviews, labels, Q&As, and price.